OddThumb/beacon/README.md

 ## **Example Datasets**

-See data/ or use [GWOSC](https://www.gw-openscience.org/) compatible tools to fetch real event data.
+See [GWOSC](https://www.gw-openscience.org/) compatible tools to fetch real event data.

 Or data can be downloaded via `list_event()` and `download_event()`.